 On the other hand, verbal communication is almost always temporary, which means it’s the responsibility of the listener and speaker to remember the discussion without any aid.

 This isn’t true for voicemails or voice messaging, but it does apply to phone calls, video conferencing, and face-to-face conversations.

 Because the latter three situations occur much more frequently than voicemails and voice messaging, it’s important to note that two people may have different interpretations of how a conversation actually goes.

 These different interpretations — whether they’re accurate or not — can vary from mild misunderstandings to major miscommunications.

-After all, with no central source of truth (like a written document), any disagreements over a verbal conversation are up in the air when it comes to determining what was actually said and intended.
+After all, with no central source of truth (like a written document or recording), any disagreements over a verbal conversation are up in the air when it comes to determining what was actually said and intended.

 Fortunately, verbal communication isn’t the only method of conversing in a business setting.